CodeIncHQ/Console/README.md

 # Console library

-This PHP 7 library is providing various tools to interract with the user through a console terminal.
+This PHP 7 library is providing various tools to interract with the user through a console.

 ## Usage